RayCxggg/LibAFL_hw2/README.md

             );
 ```

-If not, it will git clone a QEMU(version 7.2) and checkout to its patched version with commit ID
+If not, it will git clone a QEMU 7.2 and checkout to its patched version with commit ID
 ```
 const QEMU_REVISION: &str = "ddb71cf43844f8848ae655ca696bdfc3fb7839f1";
 ```

-Since LibAFL project was only established a year ago, it patches the latest QEMU 7.2 with Rust. frankenstein crashes in LibAFL QEMU as expected:
+Since LibAFL project was only established a year ago, it patches the latest __QEMU 7.2__ with Rust. frankenstein crashes in LibAFL QEMU as expected:
 ```
 qemu: uncaught target signal 11 (Segmentation fault) - core dumped **